-A special feature of St Clare's is its relaxed and informal atmosphere.
+A special feature of St. Clare's is its relaxed and informal atmosphere.
 Wardens and teachers fulfil many roles, not least that of temporary parent.
-Given the risk, however slight, of teenage confusion about their roles leading to imagined offences, staff must ensure that their behaviour and actions do not place themselves or students at risk of harm or of allegations of harm to a student
+Given the risk, however slight, of teenage confusion about their roles leading to imagined offences, staff must ensure that their behaviour and actions do not place themselves or students at risk of harm or of allegations of harm to a student.

-Staff should bear in mind the following points.
+Staff should bear in mind the following points:

-- 1. Avoid private one-to-one meetings with students in your own home or at social events outside the college.
-Obviously this does not apply to Wardens talking to students in their houses or to teachers talking to students in the college, though it would be prudent to have another person present even in a "public" area if the matter under discussion is serious or very delicate. - 2.
-If you have to accuse a student of some failing beyond the trivial, make a brief written record of it and put it on file. - 3.
-The students' bedrooms are private areas.
-Staff visiting them should always knock on the door before entering. - 4.
+- 1. Private one-to-one meetings with students in your own home or at social events outside the college are prohibited.
+Obviously this does not apply to Wardens talking to students in their houses or to teachers talking to students in the non-residential areas of the college, though it would be prudent to have another person present even in a "public" area if the matter under discussion is serious or very delicate. - 2.
+If you have a serious disagreement with a student, make a brief written record of it and pass this to your line manager.

+- 3. The students' bedrooms are private areas and only residential, cleaning and maintenance staff, as well as Senior Management (or those given express permission by a member of the SMG) can access those areas in connection with the fulfilment of their duties. - 4.
 Staff in charge of activities or facilities where safety regulations and precautions are required must make sure that these are clearly published and should draw students' attention to them from time to time.
-Any accidents or unusual incidents should always be recorded, signed and dated. - 5.
+Any accidents or unusual incidents should always be recorded on the College's accident/incident form. - 5.
 All staff should be acquainted with the following documents, copies of which are on the intranet. - a.
 College Regulations - b.
 Complaints Procedure - c.
 Trips Policy

 Policy title Child Protection Policy

 Drafted by Tom Walsh, Oct 2001

-Amended by CCG, Oct 2004

-Ratified by SMG, Nov 2004

-Update/Review TW, Sept 2007
+Latest TW, Sept 2007

+Updates/Reviews TW/PH, July 2010